abhiTronix/vidgear/README.md

 NetGear implements a high-level wrapper around [**PyZmQ**][pyzmq] python library that contains python bindings for [ZeroMQ](http://zeromq.org/) - a high-performance asynchronous distributed messaging library that aim to be used in distributed or concurrent applications.
 It provides a message queue, but unlike message-oriented middleware, a ZeroMQ system can run without a dedicated message broker.

-NetGear provides seamless support for [bidirectional data transmission][netgear_bidata_wiki] between receiver(client) and sender(server) through bi-directional synchronous messaging patterns such as zmq.PAIR _(ZMQ Pair Pattern)_ & zmq.REQ/zmq.REP _(ZMQ Request/Reply Pattern)_.
+NetGear provides seamless support for [*Bi-directional data transmission*][netgear_bidata_wiki] between receiver(client) and sender(server) through bi-directional synchronous messaging patterns such as zmq.PAIR _(ZMQ Pair Pattern)_ & zmq.REQ/zmq.REP _(ZMQ Request/Reply Pattern)_.

-NetGear also supports real-time frame [Encoding/Decoding compression capabilities][netgear_compression_wiki] for optimizing performance while sending the frames directly over the network, by encoding the frame before sending it and decoding it on the client's end automatically in real-time.
+NetGear also supports real-time [*Frame Compression capabilities*][netgear_compression_wiki] for optimizing performance while sending the frames directly over the network, by encoding the frame before sending it and decoding it on the client's end automatically in real-time.

-For security, NetGear implements easy access to ZeroMQ's powerful, smart & secure Security Layers, that [enables strong encryption on data][netgear_security_wiki], and unbreakable authentication between the Server and the Client with the help of custom certificates/keys and brings easy, standardized privacy and authentication for distributed systems over the network.
+For security, NetGear implements easy access to ZeroMQ's powerful, smart & secure Security Layers, that enables [*Strong encryption on data*][netgear_security_wiki], and unbreakable authentication between the Server and the Client with the help of custom certificates/keys and brings easy, standardized privacy and authentication for distributed systems over the network.

-Best of all, NetGear can robustly [handle Multiple Servers][netgear_multi_wiki] devices at once, thereby providing access to seamless Live Streaming of the multiple device in a network at the same time.
+Best of all, NetGear can robustly handle [*Multiple Servers devices*][netgear_multi_wiki] at once, thereby providing access to seamless Live Streaming of the multiple device in a network at the same time.

 **NetGear as of now seamlessly supports three ZeroMQ messaging patterns:**